JoshLoecker/GirlsCodeLincoln/Spring 2024/README.md

 ## Lesson 19 - Controlling the Keyboard and Mouse with GUI Automation

 ### Learning Objectives
+- **Understanding GUI Automation with Python and PyAutoGUI:** Recognize the significance of GUI automation in automating tasks on a computer.
+Understand the concept of graphical user interface (GUI) automation and its role in controlling keyboard and mouse actions programmatically.
+Learn about PyAutoGUI as a Python module for GUI automation and its capabilities in simulating mouse movements, clicks, keyboard inputs, and more.
+Explore the advantages of GUI automation, especially for tasks involving repetitive clicking or form filling.
+- **Exploring PyAutoGUI Functions and Features:** Gain proficiency in using PyAutoGUI functions to move the mouse cursor, simulate mouse clicks, and execute keyboard inputs.
+Understand the capabilities of PyAutoGUI in checking screen colors and obtaining information about the screen contents.
+Learn how PyAutoGUI can analyze a screenshot to determine coordinates for specific areas on the screen.
+Explore the limitations and considerations when writing GUI automation programs, with a focus on preventing errors and ensuring robustness.
+- **Creating Efficient and Repetitive Task Automation with PyAutoGUI:** Develop practical skills in combining PyAutoGUI features to automate repetitive tasks on a computer.
+Understand the hypnotic and satisfying aspects of watching the mouse cursor move autonomously and text appear on the screen during automation.
+Learn best practices for writing GUI automation programs that crash quickly in case of bad instructions, ensuring efficient error handling.
+Explore the potential time-saving benefits of using PyAutoGUI to delegate tedious and repetitive work, allowing users to focus on more engaging and creative aspects of their responsibilities.

 ### Weekly Projects
 - [Looking Busy](./Lesson%2019%20-%20Controlling%20the%20Keyboard%20and%20Mouse%20with%20GUI%20Automation/looking_busy.py)